iOS Supervised Mode

-- Select network type as Network type as Standard.
+- Select Network Type as Standard.

 - Click on File and Save the profile.

-Create Blueprint and add Wi-Fi profile
+Step 2: Create Blueprint and add Wi-Fi profile

-Prepare the device
+Step 3: Prepare the device

-- Select the device(s) and click Prepare.
+- Select the Blueprint and click Prepare.

 - Select the Configuration type as Manual and click Next.